Former K-pop Idols Reveal How Much Money They Actually Make

-There seems to be a big disparity between very successful idols and those that haven't reached the same level of popularity.
+There seems to be a huge disparity between very successful idols and those that haven't reached the same level of popularity.
 Top artistes such as G-Dragon from Big Bang and Girls Generation's Yoona are estimated to have net worths of millions.
 In contrast, Cao Lu from FIESTAR revealed in a 2017 interview that at 31 years old and after five years in the industry, she was living off about USD$450 a month (~S$607.40).

-Former K-pop idols have also shared in their Youtube channels about their salary as K-pop idols and the number is surprisingly low!
+Former K-pop idols have also shared in their Youtube channels about their salary as K-pop idols and the number is surprisingly low.

 Keep reading to find out more!

 It's common knowledge that K-pop idols go through years of harsh training while living in dormitories.
-But you might not know that most K-pop trainees have to pay back the costs of training!
+But you might not know that most K-pop trainees have to pay back the costs of training.
 Certain K-pop companies have a "break-even" system in which all the money earned by its idols go towards paying back the money invested in them during their training period.

 After their debut as idols, they will also have to bear the costs of their outfits, stylists, makeup, recording of their albums, production of music videos etc. This means that many idols don't earn an income until paying off their debt, which could take years.

 YouTube star and former K-pop idol Grazy Grace uploaded her video 'This Is How Much I Made As a Kpop Artist In 3 Years' revealing that during her three years as a K-pop idol, she earned $0 from the music itself and less than US$500 (~S$674.88) in total for other activities.
-She shared that she and her fellow K-pop idol friends had to get part time jobs even after years in the industry in order to survive.
+She her fellow K-pop idol friends had to get part time jobs even after years in the industry in order to survive.

 He shared that his salary was about US$12,400 (~S$16,737.15) for the first three months and $0 for the subsequent three months as the group's commission fees on variety shows went straight to their company.
 However, Mir earned about US$42,000 (~S$56,690.34) with the group's album 'Y'.
 While this seems like a large sum especially compared to Grace and Prince Mak, some might consider it lower than expected considering the popularity of the group and how long their working hours are.